War

 exhibition is inspired by the pressed flowers picked by soldier George Stephen

-Cantlie in the gardens, fields and hedges of war-torn Europe and sent home to Montreal to his baby
+Cantlie in the gardens, fields and hedges of war-torn Europe and sent home to Montreal

 These century-old